Don't let broken

 your environment.

 Runs on your machine or GitHub Actions runner.
 No cloud account required.
 No telemetry by default.
-Runs stay in your environment unless you explicitly export them.
+Maida.AI does not receive your traces unless you explicitly export them or configure external telemetry.

-Maida writes local JSONL files under ~/.maida/runs/.
+Maida writes local OTel span files under ~/.maida/runs/.
 You can inspect them, archive them, or delete them.
+Local traces can still contain sensitive content depending on what your code records, so redaction stays on by default.

 Start with one agent workflow